Jotis86/Jotis86/README.md

 # Data Analyst 📊 | Machine Learning 🤖 & Insights 🔍📈

 ## 💫 About Me:
 Hi!
 I’m passionate about data 📊 with advanced skills in analysis, visualization, and machine learning.
 I love transforming complex information into something useful and actionable to help organizations make strategic and informed decisions.

+My expertise includes working with tools such as Python 🐍 (using libraries like Pandas, NumPy, Scikit-learn, Matplotlib, and Seaborn), SQL 🗄️ for database management and queries, and Power BI 📊 for creating interactive dashboards and visualizations that facilitate the understanding of key metrics and insights.

+I also have experience in machine learning 🤖, where I implement models for regression, classification, and clustering.
+These models help predict trends, identify patterns, and optimize processes, providing valuable insights that drive strategic decisions.
+My work in machine learning involves not only building and training models but also fine-tuning them to ensure high accuracy and reliability.

-I’ve worked on various projects, from optimizing financial processes to creating interactive dashboards that make it easier to understand key metrics.
-Additionally, I have a background in finance, which allows me to approach problems from a comprehensive perspective.
+I’ve worked on various projects, from optimizing financial processes 💰 to creating interactive dashboards 📈 that make it easier to understand key metrics.
+Additionally, I have a background in finance 📉, which allows me to approach problems from a comprehensive perspective.
 I always strive for precision, efficiency, and innovation 🚀.

 In my free time, I’m a sports enthusiast 🏃‍♂️.
 I enjoy running, playing football ⚽, and trying new activities.
 I also have an adorable dog named Frida 🐶 who always accompanies me on my outdoor adventures.
 Frida is a constant source of joy and motivation.